 After Nations is a hard-hitting quartet whose sound explores the spaces among djent, stoner metal, and heavy post-rock.
 Through years of DIY releases, US tours, and solidarity with local music scenes and artists around the country, the band has developed a dedicated underground following.

-Their latest single, “Ātmā”, traverses the crushing heaviness of djent and sludge, while drawing on the coloring and spaciousness of post-rock.
-Balancing massive force with moments of quiet contemplation, "Ātmā" finds After Nations creating a space for themselves in post-metal – and composition that combines the explosive with the meditative.
+Their latest full-length album, Surface | Essence, traverses the crushing heaviness of djent and sludge, while drawing on the coloring and spaciousness of post-rock.
+Balancing massive force with moments of quiet contemplation, their sound is one of rhythmic complexity, hypnotic passages, and deep, textured heaviness.
+Through composition that combines the explosive with the meditative, After Nations continue to simultaneously create and explore a space for themselves in post-metal.

 Andrew Elliott - Guitars Travis Baker - Drums Dustin Svoboda - Guitars Ben Chipman - Bass